 Opening at its present site in Wandsworth on 22nd January 1883, Emanuel School occupied a building which had formerly been the Royal Patriotic Asylum; an orphanage for boys.
 The initial school roll was around 200 pupils.
 Many of the original pupils were boarders, but as industrial London expanded, their numbers declined and eventually ceased in 1913.

 HRM Queen Elizabeth The Queen Mother on her visit to Emanuel School in 1951.

 During the course of the First and Second World Wars, over 1,900 Old Emanuels (OEs) fought for their country with over 250 losing their lives.
 During the Second World War, the school was evacuated to the Hampshire town of Petersfield.
 HRM Queen Elizabeth The Queen Mother visited Emanuel School in 1951, and subsequently, HRM Queen Elizabeth II was the guest of honour in 1994, leading the celebrations of the school’s 400th anniversary.

 HRM Queen Elizabeth II, leading the celebrations of the school's 400th anniversary in 1994.

 Between 1879 and 1944 the school charged fees, although many pupils were on scholarships.
-Towards the end of the Second World War education shifted once again, and in 1944 Emanuel became a voluntary aided grammar school until 1976.
+In 1944 Emanuel became a voluntary aided grammar school until 1976.
 Rather than become a comprehensive at this time, the school instead became independent school – a status it still has today.
 In the mid-1990s girls were admitted for the first time since 1882 and now, over 20 years later, the co-educational pupil population is close to equal numbers of boys and girls, just as the founder, Lady Dacre, intended.